 Checking and adjusting the shoes

-To adjust the cable, use the adjuster nut at the U-shaped yoke or on the cable seats properly where it passes through the backplate of the brake mechanism.
+To adjust the cable, use the adjuster nut at the U-shaped yoke or on the primary cable or rod.

+Find the handbrake cable adjuster and slacken it right off.
+Make sure that the cable seats properly where it passes through the backplate of the brake mechanism.

 Star wheel adjuster